drew-hart/summit-style-guide/summit-code-review-guide.md

 ### **Functionl length**
 The rule of thumb is that if the function is over 50 lines, then it should likely be broken up into smaller pieces.

-### **Class length**
-The rule of thumb for classes, is that they should be under 300 lines in total.
-Ideally, they should be less than 100 lines.
-If classes are over 100 lines or approaching, 300 then it's likely they can be broken out into separate objects.

 ### **File length**
 The rule of thumb for file length should be no more than 1,000 lines per file.
 Anything above 1,000 lines is a good sign that the file should be broken up into smaller, more focused files.
 As the file size goes up, discoverability goes down.